lwasser/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 There are many ways to stay in touch with our project.
-Once I have a road map for activities developed, I will communicate this here on our [website](https://www.pyopensci.org/), Twitter and discourse.
+Once I have a road map for activities developed, I will communicate this here on our [website](https://www.pyopensci.org/), Twitter and [discourse](https://pyopensci.discourse.group/).
+Discourse is full open You can sign up for it using your GitHub account if you wish.
 So be sure to follow [@pyOpenSci on Twitter](https://www.twitter.com/pyopensci).

 ## What can you do now?
 There are a few ways to get involved with us now.